 Our understanding of CF continues to evolve as scientists study what causes the disease and how it affects the body.
 These insights drive the development of new and better treatments and bring us one step closer to a cure.

 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

 People who qualify for both Medicare and Medicaid are known as dual eligibles.
-Because dual eligible plans often offer more comprehensive coverage, it is important to understand the basics of dual eligibility.
+While enrolling in both plans means you will likely have more comprehensive coverage, it is important to understand the basics of dual eligibility.

-Some people, also known as “dual eligibles,” are eligible for both Medicare and Medicaid at the same time.
-For these people, dual eligibility comes into effect when they are entitled to Medicare but also qualify for some level of assistance from their state Medicaid program.
-For Medicare-eligible individuals with limited incomes, dual eligibility allows for more complex coverage and typically applies to those with significant medical needs.
+Some people are called “dual eligibles,” which means they are eligible for both Medicare and Medicaid at the same time.
+For Medicare-eligible individuals with limited incomes, dual eligibility allows for more comprehensive coverage and typically applies to those with significant medical needs.

-Dual eligibles receive all benefits included in Medicare Part A, Part B and Part D. For people who qualify for full Medicaid coverage, these plans may offer better health care coverage than Original Medicare and a separate Part D plan.
-In addition, Medicaid may also cover some medications and other benefits that Medicare does not cover, such as hearing, vision, dental and transportation.
+Dual eligibles receive all benefits included in Medicare Part A, Part B, and Part D. In addition, Medicaid may also cover some medications and other benefits that Medicare does not cover, such as hearing, vision, dental, and transportation.

-If you need assistance coordinating your benefits or would like to learn more information about dual eligibility, call Cystic Fibrosis Foundation Compass at 844-COMPASS (844-266-7277) Monday through Friday, 9 a.m. until 7 p.m.
+To learn more about dual eligibility or if you need assistance understanding how to coordinate your benefits, call Cystic Fibrosis Foundation Compass at 844-COMPASS (844-266-7277) Monday through Thursday, 9 a.m. until 7 p.m.
+ET and Friday, 9 a.m. until 3 p.m.
 ET, or email firstname.lastname@example.org.